yannickwurm/qmulcompute/computetodos.md

 # OS/Software

 * Determine whether/how to move sm11 (and subsequent machines) to Ubuntu because it has more recent kernel & easily installable bio-packages than scientific linux currently being used on Apocrita.
 Hurdle: figuring out how to do things with regards to ITS so existing filesystems will (GPFS, sbcs-scratch) are available on a machine running Ubuntu (i.e. for what is outside the current core network).
 Perhaps with a specific bridge, or a different policy?
 * Establish shared software directory (this needs to happen regardless of whether there is an Ubunu migration or staying on scientific linux).
 Multiple versions need to be possible.
 Perhaps using 'modules'?
 Or perhaps with https://github.com/metalhelix/bio.brew or something else?
+Ideally all of it is tracked on github (similarly to brew?) for easy deployment & checking whats installed and what isn't

 # Hardware

 * Can spend ~50,000 (?) as part of NERC EOS cloud award.
 Will need to be done in a manner that will make things compatible with other parts of EOS cloud.
 (Perhaps with help of VMWare).
-At least some of this should go to faster interconnects and/or backup solution?
+Approximate ideas:
+   * Additional FAT nodes: one with faster CPU, the other with more RAM - all should have maxed out RAID5 internal scratch space.
+   * faster interconnects (for SBCS-specific subnetwork)
+   * backup solution
+   * Utility server (for web servers, ftp up/download).

 # Documentation & policies

+Some inspiration on FAQ and on [etherpad][1]

 * Need clear guidelines for users on how to launch jobs (on sm11 or with queue), how to check things are running as planned, where to put files.
 * Recommended intro to unix tutorials/books?